garth-c/r_exploratory_classification_modeling/README.md

 prop.table(table(cust_churn$churn))
 ```

 There is a roughly 73% to 27% split between the 'Yes' and 'No' values for churn which is imbalanced.
-With such an imbalance, I will explore oversamling techniques
+With such an imbalance, I will explore oversampling techniques
 such as ROSE (random over sampling examples).

 This is the specific response variable percentage split: